Best things to do in Stanthorpe and Granite Belt Region

 Price: Free to look

-If you happen to be in town on the second Sunday of the month, be sure to head on down to the Market on the Mountains.
-Wandering the various stalls in search of unique treasures is one of the best ways to spend a lazy Sunday morning.
+If you happen to be in town on the second Sunday of the month, head down to the Market on the Mountains.
+Wandering the various stalls searching for unique treasures is one of the best ways to spend a lazy Sunday morning.

-Some of the items for sale at the markets include handicrafts, organic products, plants, jewellery and loads more.
+Some items for sale at the markets include handicrafts, organic products, plants, jewellery and loads more.

 Everything is 100% local, so it’s a great place to pick up souvenirs or gifts.

-Hours: One to two Sundays each month from 8 am to 12 pm – check here to confirm dates.
+Hours: Generally, the second Sunday of the month, from 8 am to 12 pm – check here to confirm dates.

 Price: Entry is free

 This walk is 3.6 km return and typically takes 90 minutes to 2 hours to complete.
-In addition to Balancing Rock, it takes in the Granite Arch, another cool rock formation in the area.
+In addition to Balancing Rock, it includes the Granite Arch, another cool rock formation in the area.

 Just make sure you have shoes with good grip for this walk, and prepare to scramble on all fours for parts of the climb to the top.
 The views are well worth the effort.